thg205/thg205.github.io/_posts/2024-05-01-icelandic-housing-market.markdown

 * But perhaps surprising postal code 102 is the most expensive, average price of 67.34 mISK or approximately 3.37 mDKK
 * Also, even though 270 (Mosfellsbær) is the furthest away from the city center of Reykjavík, then it's still sitting at the middle of the bunch

-Next plot is for the business savvy - always wanting to make the much money - ones...historical "best buys" where we have calculated the percentage change since the property was bought, comparing purchase price to current property value - the value that indicates what you could most likely get for your apartment when putting it up for sale.
+Next plot is for the business savvy - always wanting to make the big bucks - **Presenting:** Historical "best buys" where we have calculated the percentage change since the property was bought, comparing purchase price to current property value - the value that indicates what you could most likely get for your apartment when putting it up for sale.
+Please, try out our filter, so you can get a feeling for the different sizes based on property types.

 Flott mynd 4:
 <iframe src="{{page.hist_best_buys}}" width="100%" height="400px" frameborder="0">
     Sorry, your browser doesn't support iframes.
 </iframe>

+And finally, who doesn't want to live in a big mansion, with hundreds of square meters.
+We got the answer for you.
+But what about those that are less materalistic?
+Don't worry, we also got you covered...also pointing out the smallest properties sold.
+Please, try out our filter, so you can get a feeling for the different sizes based on property types.

 Flott mynd 5:
 <iframe src="{{page.property_size_groups}}" width="100%" height="400px" frameborder="0">